AbstractSDK/abstract/framework/docs/src/4_get_started/8_dependencies.md

 If your module needs some modules to be enabled, it can add those as a dependency.
 You can then easily call messages on these modules by using the ModuleInterface trait as described in [Dependency Execution Flow](https://docs.abstract.money/3_framework/6_module_types.html#dependency-execution).

-Under the hood the name of the dependency will be resolved on the Manager contract.
-A call will be attempted with a custom rely-id.
+Under the hood the ID of the dependency module will be resolved on the Manager contract, returning the address of that module.
+The address is then used to call or query the dependency.

 You can also query dependencies using the same trait or by performing a raw-query provided by the SDK.